r-hub/blog/content/post/2020-03-03-packageRank/index.md

 ## computing rank percentiles

 To compute the rank percentile, I do the following.
-For each package I first tabulate the number of downloads and then compute the percentage of packages with fewer downloads.
-Here are the details using [`'cholera'`](https://cran.r-project.org/package=cholera) from that Wednesday as an example:
+For each package I tabulate the number of downloads and then compute the percentage of packages with fewer downloads.
+Here are the details using [`'cholera'`](https://cran.r-project.org/package=cholera) from Wednesday as an example:

 ```r